AriFordsham/GHCWiki/new-primops-in-gh-c7.8.md

 - If your code uses `sameMutableArray#`, `sameMutableByteArray#`, `sameMutableArrayArray#`, `sameMutVar#`, `sameMVar#` or `sameTVar#`, you need to import `GHC.PrimWrappers` and remove `#` from the names of these functions.
 In other words, functions that you should be using now are `sameMutableArray`, `sameMutableByteArray`, `sameMutableArrayArray`, `sameMutVar`, `sameMVar` and `sameTVar`, respectively.

 That's all you need to do.
 If your interested in technical details behind this change, see [ this page](http://ghc.haskell.org/trac/ghc/wiki/PrimBool).
-Note also that you can use new primops to write branchless algorithms.